Column: Auburn kept believing, even if no one else did

 —

 Paul Newberry is a sports columnist for The Associated Press.
-Write to him at pnewberryap.org or at www.twitter.com/pnewberry1963 .
+Write to him at pnewberry(at)ap.org or at www.twitter.com/pnewberry1963 .
 His work can be found at https://apnews.com/search/paul%20newberry

 —